CosmWasm/cosmwasm/README.md

 `allocate`/`deallocate` allow the host to manage data within the Wasm VM.
 If you're using Rust, you can implement them by simply [re-exporting them from cosmwasm::exports](https://github.com/confio/cosmwasm/blob/v0.6.3/contracts/hackatom/src/lib.rs#L5).
 `init`, `handle` and `query` must be defined by your contract.

+### Imports

-And the imports provided to give the contract access to the environment are:
+The imports provided to give the contract access to the environment are:

 ```rust
 extern "C" {